 Name of Society

-Period ended 31 December Units £/£000 OB/IB No of fund/ No of page of fund/ Summary of fund
+Period ended 31 December Units £/£000 OB/IB No of fund/ Summary No of part of fund

 Name of fund/Summary

 Value of total creation of units 11

 Investment income attributable to the funds before deduction of tax 12

 Increase (decrease) in the value of investments in financial year 13

 Other income (Note 1) 14

 Total income (11 to 14) 19

 Value of total cancellation of units 21

 Charges for management 22

 Charges in respect of tax on investment income 23

 Taxation on realised capital gains 24

 Increase (decrease) in amount set aside for tax on capital gains not yet realised 25

 Other expenditure (Note 1) 26

 Total expenditure (21 to 26) 29

 Increase (decrease) in funds in the year (19 - 29) 39

 Internal linked funds brought forward 49

 Internal linked funds carried forward 59

-NOTES 1 Particulars to be specified by way of note
+NOTES 1.
+Particulars to be specified by way of note.